ivellios/shallow_compose/README.md

 # Shallow Compose
-Shallow dive into docker-compose - a demo repository for my tech talk presenting use case for docker-compose.
+Shallow dive into docker-compose - a demo repository for my tech talk presenting use case of docker-compose.

 ## The django project

 This project has simple functionality for the demo purposes.
-It provides model Message for creating e-mail messages with receipient address in one field and text to send in the second.
+It provides model Message for creating e-mail messages with receipient address in one field and text to be sent in the second.

-Django admin provides two actions for demonstration:
+Django admin provides three actions for the demonstration:
 - _send to console_ - displays message and recipient in the console log
 - _send directly to mail_ - sends an e-mail to the recipient directly from django (will not work in the final stage due to network separation of django app from mail sending service)
 - _send to mail_ - sends an e-mail to the recipient by adding message to the queue and handling it in the celery worker

 The e-mail is not sent right away.
 Instead the celery task (with Rabbit queue between) is scheduled and ran by celery worker later.
-The worker uses django email backend setup to send email.
+The worker uses django email backend setup to send the email.

 ## Using docker-compose